stratoxjs/stratox/README.md

 	return out;
 }
 ```
-By default, the **data** arguments are safeguarded against malicious attacks like XSS.
-However, you can disable this feature if you're using a backend platform that handles it for you.

 What's fantastic is that you can create your template using plain JavaScript.
 I've also provided some handy helper functions to simplify your life.
 For instance, you can method-chain your data (e.g., data.headline.trim().toUpper()) or utilize the argument "helper" to access to the StratoxDom library, which offers a range of helpful functions.

 ###  Lets use the template